wesleytian/wesleytian.com/posts/startup.md

 <a name="reason6"></a>
 ### Reason 6. <strike>You might have to do a lot of things you don't want to do</strike> You get to do a lot of things that founders get to do

 Do you know who else has to do a lot of things that they don't want to do?
 Founders.
 When you're working at an early-stage startup, you might indeed have to do things that you don't want to.
-But, if you want to be successful at anything in life, you have to get used to doing things you don't want.
+But, if you hope to be successful at anything in life, you have to get used to doing things you don't want.

 The best way to learn how to be a founder is by being one.
 The next best way is to join an early-stage startup.
 At the end of the day, you guys will be working super close together, and your incentives will all be aligned (increasing revenue, reducing burn, hiring well), unlike at bigger companies (passing performance reviews, forming alliances).
 Bigger companies are so bureaucratic that they've devised different metrics at every company level to maintain some semblance of efficiency.
 It's not the job of a junior-level engineer to care about company revenue–they do well by focusing on performance reviews.
 Salespeople do well by increasing conversions.
 At a smaller company, you live and die by how much money your company has, so it becomes less about you and more about doing what needs to get done as a company.